Hiking the Mauʻumae Ridge Trail to Puʻu Lanipō on Oʻahu, Hawaiʻi

 Distance to Puʻu Lanipō: 7.4 miles / 11.9 km

-I say this because there’s more elevation gain and loss over the course of the trail, and Mauʻumae Ridge gets slightly more overgrown near the summit than the others.
+This is because there’s more elevation gain and loss over the course of the trail, and Mauʻumae Ridge gets more overgrown as the trail climbs higher, which is something that can’t always be said about other southern Koʻolau ridge trails.

 Mauʻumae Ridge Trailhead Parking

-Parking for the Mauʻumae Ridge Trail is located all the way at the top of Wilhelmina Rise on Maunalani Circle.
+Parking for the Mauʻumae Ridge Trail is located on Maunalani Circle at the very top of Wilhelmina Rise above Kaimukī.

 The trailhead is located at the upper portion of the loop.